taeyang91/assessment/README.md

 5. **Deployment Guide:**
    - A section in the README file that includes:
-     - Instructions to deploy using the CloudFormation script.
+     - Instructions on how to deploy using the CloudFormation script.
      - Steps to create and configure the Cognito User Pool.
-     - How to invoke the Lambda functions via the API Gateway.
+     - How do you invoke the Lambda functions via the API Gateway?
-     - Any necessary pre-requisites and dependencies.
+     - Any necessary prerequisites and dependencies.

 ---